andydoro/NeoPixel-60-Ring-Clock/README.md

 If you are more familiar with Arduino, you can use a Trinket 5V and perfboard to build a more permanent electronics project.

 This project requires the Adafruit_NeoPixel and RTC libraries.
+It uses a DST library to keep tracks of changes: https://github.com/andydoro/DST_RTC

 For more information visit: